Medically reviewed by Drugs.com. Last updated on Aug 22, 2019.

 Individualized medical nutrition therapy (MNT) based on ADA recommendations is an integral part of therapy.

-For SubQ administration: NovoLog vials: According to the manufacturer, diluted insulin should be stored at temperatures <30°C (<86°F) and used within 28 days.
+Dilution for SubQ administration (Novolog vials): Diluted insulin aspart should be stored at temperatures <30°C (<86°F) and used within 28 days.

-For IV infusion: Stable in NS, D5W, or D10W for 24 hours at room temperature.
+For IV infusion: Stable in compatible fluid (eg, NS) for 24 hours at room temperature.